boldbi/custom-widgets/README.md

 gulp pack-customwidget --widgetname "sunburst"
 ```

-* To create a custom widget.
+* To create a new custom widget.

 ```csharp
 gulp create-customwidget --widgetname "testwidget"